samtecspg/mason/README.md

 2. It's like react components, but for data pipelines.
 3. It's an open source answer to Glue.
 4. It gives you self-contained, composable, parameterized, and functional data operators.
-5. It bridges between various concenrs in data pipelines such as between federated metadata introspection and federated query execution.
+5. It bridges between various concerns in data pipelines such as between federated metadata introspection and federated query execution.

 Mason is a curated library of data pipeline components with abstracted backend implementations for various big data clients.